Sadaqa means Charity.

 17:27 – Squanderers of wealth are the ilk of Satans

-It can be argued from the following Quranic narrative that so much weight has been given to even a kind gesture, that it can fall within the scope of a charitable deed.
-Note how heedless acts of worship (by worshippers) are twinned with the refusal of kind gestures.
+So much weight has been given to even a minor favor, that it can fall within the scope of a charitable deed.

-107.4-7 “So woe to those who maintain Closeness/Attachment (Musalleena), who are absent minded about their Closeness/Attachment (Salatihim).
-They only want to be seen, and they hold back minor favors.
+107.4-7 “So woe to those who maintain following closely (Musalleena), Who are absent minded about their following closely (Salatihim).
+They only want to be seen, And they hold back minor favors”.